Iamkosgei/WildlifeTracker/README.md

-# The Salon
+# Wildlife Tracker
-A java spark app for a hair salon.
-Where the owner is able to add a list of the stylists, and for each stylist, add clients who see that stylist.
-The stylists work independently, so each client only belongs to a single stylist.
+A java spark app for the Forest Service to conduct an environmental impact study.

 ## Technologies and frameworks used
     1. java 11